harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

 Using various classifers to train the dataset and comparing model performance to chose the best model out of all the classifiers.
 The output is the Accuracy, Recall, Precision, F1 Score of the chosen classifier.
 Saved the model as `.joblib` and output the name of the saved model along with the accuracy.

-Model deployed in Azure using Azure Machine Learning Studio
+Model deployed in Azure using Azure Machine Learning Studio.

 # Stackup